Survey Design

 "Do you support raising taxes and increasing public spending?"

-A respondent might support one and oppose the other.
-Asking together produces meaningless data — ask each policy on its own.
+Fix: A respondent might support one and oppose the other, so ask each policy on its own.

 How to identify double-barreled questions in your surveys